 Diet and Exercise

 A program for concurrent Bachelor of Science and Master of Science (B.S./M.S.) degrees in diet and exercise is available.
-The program is jointly administered by the Department of Food Science and Human Nutrition (FSHN), within the College of Agriculture and Life Sciences and College of Human Sciences, and the Department of Kinesiology within the College of Human Sciences.
+The program is jointly administered by the Department of Food Science and Human Nutrition (FSHN), within the College of Agriculture and Life Sciences and College of Health and Human Sciences, and the Department of Kinesiology within the College of Health and Human Sciences.
 Students interested in this program enroll as pre-diet and exercise students.
 In the fall of the third year, students apply for admission to the BS/MS program.
 Students not accepted into the program can continue toward completion of the BS degree in dietetics or kinesiology and health.
 Coursework has been designed to facilitate a 4-year graduation date for those students not accepted into the program and electing to complete a single undergraduate degree.
 Students accepted into the program will progress toward completion of B.S./M.S. degrees in diet and exercise.

 Food Science